matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

 There are two main questions here:

- 1. Whether it's worth forcing manual CS API users to juggle escaping of machine-selected IDs in order to remind them to escape all variables in their URIs correctly.
+ 1. Whether it's worth forcing CS API developers to juggle escaping of machine-selected IDs during manual use of the API in order to remind them to escape all variables in their URIs correctly when writing code.

  2. Whether it's a significant problem for E2EE & SS API developers to have to handle strings which are a mix of standard Base64 and URL-safe Base64